 |0||You / Siblings||2||0||4||16||64||86|

 So for finding first cousins, with only two children per couple, a family tree of fourteen people is adequate to find all relatives.
 They are highlighted in yellow.
 To find second cousins, you need a family tree of fifty people to find all relatives.
 Thos numbers are highlighted in orange and yellow.
 Do see where this is going?
 It’s not going to be pretty.
 To find third cousins you need a family tree of 186 people.
 Those are the numbers in blue, orange and yellow.
+I can make a larger table, but it will not all fit here.

 How Reliable Are the DNA Estimates?

 It depends.
 If you have Ashkenazi Jewish (AJ) ancestry … not very much beyond the second generation.
 Ashkenazi Jews historically have been an endogamous population.
 It was very unusual to marry outside the faith, and those who did were shunned from the community.
 People did not travel very far as they do now.
 The movement of Jews was also severely limited by where they were allowed to live and travel.
 As a result, the community of available spouses was very small.
 It was inevitable that blood relatives would inter-marry.
 All efforts were made to avoid marrying closer than second cousins to reduce deleterious genetic effects.
-However any intermarriage in an earlier generations completely mangles the statistical models that are used to estimate how closely two persons are related based on matching DNA segments.
+However any intermarriage in an earlier generation completely mangles the statistical models that are used to estimate how closely two persons are related based on matching DNA segments.
 If your testing service says “2nd to 3rd cousin” you need to be thinking “4th to 5th cousin and maybe also a 6th cousin thrown in there.”

 My DNA is 98.6% AJ, based on the models used by 23andMe, and nearly 100% according to AncestryDNA‘s model.
 If you have a DNA match to one of the kits I manage, you are matching AJ DNA.
 That means that we are already farther apart than you have been led to believe.